ONE Light Heavyweight Kickboxing World Champion Roman Kryklia is ready to start his reign with a bang.

-The Ukrainian giant’s dedication to kickboxing helped him escape small-town life to travel the world in search of success.
+The Ukrainian’s dedication to kickboxing helped him escape small-town life to travel the world in search of success.
 Ultimately, that sensational journey led him to the global stage and an opportunity to claim the richest prize in his sport.

-Now, he is focused on adding to his legacy.
-Before Kryklia starts defending his gold, learn how he took advantage of his physical gifts to make history in The Home Of Martial Arts.
+Before he defends the gold for the first time, learn how he took advantage of his physical gifts to make history in The Home Of Martial Arts.

 Kryklia was born in Krasnograd, a small town in eastern Ukraine.
 The 1990s were turbulent times in the country, and there was not much going on in the little European city.